aryehbeitz/weathermap/README.md

 ## Features

-- Interactive map interface
+- Interactive map interface with OpenStreetMap integration
-- Real-time weather data
+- Real-time weather data with concurrent API calls for current weather, forecast, and location data
-- 5-hour forecast
+- 5-hour forecast with hourly updates
-- English and Hebrew language support
+- URL synchronization with map position and zoom level for easy sharing and refreshing
+- Live location detection with browser geolocation
+- Full bilingual support (English and Hebrew) with automatic RTL layout
-- Responsive design
+- Responsive design that works on all devices
-- Loading spinner
+- Loading spinner for API requests
 - Minimizable weather info popup
+- Persistent state through URL parameters
+- Service Worker support for offline capabilities

 ## Local Development Setup